 Read on to know what we do in each domain.

 India has ambitious plans for its renewable energy sector.
 It aims to increase its renewable energy capacity to 175 GW by 2022, and has set a year-to-year target to achieve this goal.
 By 2030, India plans to generate 40% of its total energy requirement through eco-friendly sources.
 Switzerland has expended tremendous effort through R&D and capital into devising new solutions in the adoption of green technologies.
 It has achieved great strides in this effort with its cities being the cleanest and the least polluted among the world.

 swissnex India sees great potential in bringing together Switzerland’s innovation and India’s ambition in clean energies.
 We offer a platform for Swiss and Indian energy experts to connect, exchange best practices, share knowledge, transfer technologies, collaborate to innovate, and co-create a green future.

-The future belongs to startups that are introducing disruptive technology.
-Deeptech startups, an industry terminology used to refer to startups founded on scientific discoveries and engineering innovations that are rich in IP, AI, ML and deep learning dominance, have seen a steep incline over the past few years globally.
+The future belongs to startups that introduce disruptive technology.
+Deeptech startups rich in IP, AI, ML and deep-learning dominance, have seen a steep incline over the past few years, globally.
 This trend has seen its way into India.
 The AI industry in India alone is estimated at a value of $180 million.

 Life Sciences & Healthtech

 Our curated platforms enable key players in healthtech, from Switzerland and India, to collaborate and co-create tomorrow’s solutions.